-By the authority vested in me as President by the Constitution of the United States of America, and in order to strengthen the economic base of our Nation, it is hereby ordered as follows:
+By the authority vested in me as President by the Constitution of the United States of America, and in

 1-1.
 PROCUREMENTS IN LABOR SURPLUS AREAS

 1-101.
 Executive agencies shall emphasize procurement set-asides in labor surplus areas in order to strengthen our Nation's economy.